 WARNING!
 Never assume or take the word of another person that the power is off; check it out and lock it out.
+Failure to do so could result in death or serious injury.

 WARNING!
 Do not wear rings, watches, or other jewelry while working around an open electrical circuit.
+Failure to do so could result in death or serious injury.

 WARNING!
-Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (#0) position and remove the key.
-If the key is turned on and moving parts activated, serious injury may result.
+Before performing service near moving parts such as blades, pulleys, motors, belts and chains, first turn the key switch to the OFF (0) position and remove the key.
+Failure to do so could result in death or serious injury.

 WARNING!
 Remove the blade before performing any service to the engine or sawmill.
-Failure to do so may result in serious injury.
+Failure to do so could result in death or serious injury.